The 14 best new Caribbean hotels and resorts

 Courtesy Hodges Bay Resort and Spa

-Elegant Hotels Group, known for its collection of high-end hotels on Barbados, will be unveiling its first foray into Antigua this summer.
+Elegant Hotels Group, known for its collection of high-end hotels on Barbados, will be unveiling its first foray into Antigua in the summer of 2018.

 Guests can expect the same level of luxury at the boutique Hodges Bay, an eco-friendly entity on the northern coast that will incorporate green walls and fluid indoor/outdoor spaces.

-Note: This article was first published in February 2018 and updated in May 2018.
-Expected opening dates for hotels are subject to change; check with the hotel first before you make your travel plans.